Renesha1/BikeSharing/README.md

 ## Summary
   `Concluding Results`
-  -More males than females checked out bikes
+  - More males than females checked out bikes
-  -More subscribers utilized the bike sharing programs than customers -During Weekdays more people checked out bikes between the hours 7am-9am and 3pm-8pm -On the weekends more people checkout out bikes during the hours 9am-7pm -Even though there are more people that ride the bikes during the week the weekend has the most steady time frame of people checking out bikes.(The duration is greater)
+  - More subscribers utilized the bike sharing programs than customers
+  - During Weekdays more people checked out bikes between the hours 7am-9am and 3pm-8pm
+  - On the weekends more people checkout out bikes during the hours 9am-7pm
+  - Even though there are more people that ride the bikes during the week the weekend has the most steady time frame of people checking out bikes.(The duration is greater)

  `Suggestions`
  - Market to female population